 - 1 loaf whole-grain rustic bread, cut into 1-inch slices

 - 4 cloves garlic, minced

-Reduce heat, cover slightly and simmer 30 to 45 minutes or until lentils are tender, adding additional chicken broth as needed to maintain a "soupy" consistency.
-Adjust seasoning with salt and black pepper.
+- Reduce heat, cover slightly and simmer 30 to 45 minutes or until lentils are tender, adding additional chicken broth as needed to maintain a "soupy" consistency.
+Add red wine vinegar and adjust seasoning with salt and black pepper.
+Stir in parsley.
 Let rest while making the toast.

 MAKE AHEAD: Lentils may be made ahead two days.
 Prepare toast prior to serving.

 FREEZER-FRIENDLY: Cool lentils thoroughly and place in freezer-safe containers.
 Prepare toast prior to serving.

 Amount Per Serving: Calories: 1005Total Fat: 57gSaturated Fat: 27gTrans Fat: 0gUnsaturated Fat: 26gCholesterol: 128mgSodium: 2356mgCarbohydrates: 70gFiber: 9gSugar: 11gProtein: 47g